1nnovat1on/PDFCompressor/README.md

 * Install GhostScript from https://ghostscript.com/releases/gsdnld.html

-* Point the code to your executable
+* Point the code to your GS executable

 * Compress your PDFs for easy PDF emailing